Islam comes to the classroom in Russia's Chechnya

 Chechnya established a de facto independent government after a devastating 1994-96 war against Moscow, but federal troops reinstated the Kremlin's authority in a second war in 1999-2000.

-While Kadyrov appears to hold separatists under control in his area, Islamist rebels prosecute an armed campaign in neighboring Dagestan to create a sharia-based Muslim state.
+While Kadyrov appears to hold separatists under control in his area, Islamist rebels prosecute an armed campaign in neighbouring Dagestan to create a sharia-based Muslim state.

 GAINING TRACTION